plausible/docs/docs/outbound-link-click-tracking.md

 If you want to track external link clicks, here's what you need to do:

 :::note
 Enabling this feature may break some features on your site if you're using links that open new tabs or have special event handling.
-See [this GitHub issue](https://github.com/plausible/plausible-tracker/issues/12) for more information.
+See [this GitHub message](https://github.com/plausible/plausible-tracker/issues/12#issuecomment-970490192) for a workaround.
 :::

 ## Step 1: Change the Plausible script snippet